Updated: It seems PlayStation raised the prices of all their packages by $10 each. They offered no warning when doing

 PlayStation Vue Channels

-Access Slim Bundle: $29.99 per month will provide you with ABC On Demand, Fox On Demand, NBC On Demand, AMC, Animal Planet, Bravo, Cartoon Network, CNBC, CNN, Destination America, Discovery, Discovery Family, Disney Channel, Disney Junior, Disney XD, DIY Network, E!, ESPN, ESPN2, Esquire, Food Network, Fox Business, Fox News, Freeform, FS1, FS2, FX, FXX, HGTV, HLN, ID, MSNBC, National Geographic, NBCSN, Own, Oxygen, Pop, Science, Syfy, TBS, TLC, TNT, Travel, TruTV, USA, and WE.
+Access Bundle: $39.99 per month will provide you with ABC On Demand, Fox On Demand, NBC On Demand, AMC, Animal Planet, Bravo, Cartoon Network, CNBC, CNN, Destination America, Discovery, Discovery Family, Disney Channel, Disney Junior, Disney XD, DIY Network, E!, ESPN, ESPN2, Esquire, Food Network, Fox Business, Fox News, Freeform, FS1, FS2, FX, FXX, HGTV, HLN, ID, MSNBC, National Geographic, NBCSN, Own, Oxygen, Pop, Science, Syfy, TBS, TLC, TNT, Travel, TruTV, USA, and WE.

 Core Slim Bundle: $44.99 per month will give you everything in “Access Slim” plus beIN Sports, BTN (Big 10 Network), CSN, CSN Plus, ESPN News, ESPN U, Golf Channel, SEC Network, Sundance TV, Comcast Network, and NFL Network.

-There is also an Elite Slim bundle priced at $44.99 a month that offers over 100 channels, but I think that’s getting a little too far outside the spirit cord cutting.
+There is also an Elite Slim bundle priced at $54.99 a month that offers over 100 channels, but I think that’s getting a little too far outside the spirit cord cutting.
 I won’t even get into the Ultra package at $74.99.

 You can also purchase a sports add-on package for an additional $10 per month.
 This includes channels like NBC regional sports, NFL RedZone and more.
 There are also standalone channels available like Showtime, Fox Soccer plus, Machinima, and Epix Hits.

 Signing Up for PlayStation Vue